v3ceban/page-rank/REPORT.md

 The algorithm is implemented in JavaScript.
 Detailed instructions on how to run the script are provided in README.md file.
 Here is a brief overview:

-1. Make sure you have Node.js installed and it's version 18 or later
+1. Make sure you have installed Node.js v18 or later
 2. Unzip the project files and navigate to the project directory
 3. Execute the main script with `./main.js input.txt 0.85`, where the first argument is the input file and the second argument is the teleporting parameter (dumping factor)
 4. If you wish to redirect the output of the script to a file, you can do so by running it with the following command: `./main.js input.txt 0.85 > output.txt`, where `output.txt` is the file name where the output will be written